NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/private-net/cloudflared/tunnel-virtual-networks.md

     7. Save the tunnel.
     8. Repeat Steps 2a-2g to create another tunnel called `Production tunnel`.
 Be sure to install the connector within your production environment and assign the route to _production-vnet_.

 We now have two overlapping IP addresses routed over `staging-vnet` and `production-vnet` respectively.
-You can use the Cloudflare WARP client to [switch between virtual networks](#connect-to-a-virtual-network).
+You can use the Khulnasoft WARP client to [switch between virtual networks](#connect-to-a-virtual-network).

 {{</tab>}}
 {{<tab label="cli" no-code="true">}}